DETAILED ACTION

 For claims 4, 12, 28: the limitation encompasses the user manually comparing responses of the AI model to responses provided by the one or more authorities.

-For claims 8, 16: the limitation encompasses the user manually selecting from or blending outputs from multiple models or authoritative knowledge bases, each trained on, or obtained from, defined resource collections or with different retrieval strategies or hyperparameters.
+For claims 8, 16: the limitation encompasses the user manually selecting from or blending outputs from multiple models or authoritative knowledge bases, each trained on, or obtained from, defined resource collections or with different retrieval strategies.

 These judicial exceptions are not integrated into a practical application.
 In particular, the claims do not recite any additional elements.
 Accordingly, this does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.